 polite, meaning screen readers will announce changes inside the log when the user is idle.

 aria-labelprovides a method for prefacing the visible content of a status element with text that is not displayed when a screen reader reads the content.
+Naming a status is not required so if nothing is appropriate both these attributes can be omitted.

 |Accessible Rich Internet Applications (WAI-ARIA) |